yai-translationese-mitigation/yaicon-15th/README.md

   - mT5-small: 0.9966
   - mT5-base: 0.9960
   - KE-T5-base: 0.9977
+  - koBART-base-v2: 0.9932

 ### 👀 Qualitative Analysis

 - **Human Evaluation**:
   - **KE-T5-base** generated the most fluent and natural Korean expressions, although it occasionally distorted meaning (e.g., incorrect pronoun references or changes in subject).
   - **mT5 models** produced more literal translations with fewer semantic deviations, but retained some of the rigid and unnatural expressions typical of translationese.
+  - **KoBART-base-v2** struck a balance between fluency and fidelity: its outputs felt more natural than mT5’s, without the occasional over‐formal tone of KE-T5, and it preserved nuance better than the others, though minor context omissions sometimes occurred.

 ## ⚠️ Limitations

 - **Data quality**: Even original AI-Hub translations often contained translationese, making clean ground truth difficult to obtain.
+- **Model accuracy**:
-- **Model accuracy**: KE-T5 sometimes sacrificed meaning accuracy for fluency.
+   - KE-T5-base sometimes sacrificed semantic accuracy for fluency.
+   - mT5-small/base tended to preserve semantic fidelity but produced more rigid, literal phrasing.
+   - KoBART-base-v2 struck a balance by maintaining meaning fairly accurately without being as overly formal as KE-T5 and generating more natural expressions than mT5, though it occasionally omitted some contextual elements.
 - **CE Loss limitation**: Cross-entropy loss alone may not sufficiently penalize stylistic artifacts.

 ## 🔮 Future Directions